Addressing Call Light Responsiveness

 Empower more staff to answer call lights.
 This strategy helped New York Presbyterian improve its call light responsiveness HCAHPS scores by six points.
 The hospital set the expectation that everyone, from the C-suite to environmental services, answers call lights if they are near them.[4]
 Establish an easy method for these staff to communicate with the care team if they can’t meet the patient’s need after answering a call light.
 A digital messaging platform at the nurses’ station is a potential solution.

-Use tools such as call lights that incorporate speakers to enable a conversation; or call lights that categorize requests such as those for pain medicine or help using the restroom.
+Explore new tools.
+Look into call lights that incorporate speakers which enable conversation between patients and staff.
+Or explore call lights that categorize requests, such as those for pain medicine or help using the restroom.
 Ensure patients understand how to use these tools.

 Addressing staffing